csams/connections-api/README.md

 This is a test bed for exploring design ideas for OpenDataHub Connections API.

+There's not much here yet.
+I'm playing with an idea for handling multiple types with one hook in a type safe way that's easy to extend.

 ## Setup
 I'm testing with kind.
 ```fish